Skip to main content

 Center for Languages, Literatures and Cultures

-Original funding from the Fund for the Improvement of Post-Secondary Education.
-Currently funded by The Ohio Board of Regents and the College of Arts and Sciences at The Ohio State University
+Funded by the Fund for the Improvement of Post-Secondary Education, the Ohio Board of Regents, and the College of Arts and Sciences at The Ohio State University